achiappo/Project-planning-datascience-challenge/README.md

 # Project-planning-datascience-challenge
 Solution to a Data Science challenge aimed at optimising project planning in an industry
-For a detailed descriptionn of the problem, refer to *challenge_statement.pdf*
+A description of the problem follows below; for a more detailed version, refer to *challenge_statement.pdf*

 1. CONTEXT